 ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment contains the work done to determine the existence and location of potential areas of high conservation values in the supply area.
-This document uses many of the same sources as the FSC US CWNRA such as those listed in the preamble.
+This document uses many if the same sources as the FSC US CWNRA.
 Both risk assessments conclude certain areas of specified risk in the Enviva supply area.
-Enviva's ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment and this supply base evaluation are reviewed annually to ensure Enviva is aware of changes.
-Forest Legality InitiativeFindings are incorporated into Enviva's ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment, this supply base evaluation and revisions to the Master Wood Purchase Agreement.
+Enviva's ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment is reviewed annually to ensure Enviva is aware of changes.
+Forest Legality Initiative Findings are incorporated into Enviva's ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment, this supply base evaluation and revisions to the Master Wood Purchase Agreement.